-After the midterm exam only: If you are sure that the exam key is clearly wrong, then, within 24 hours after the key is posted, prepare a written explanation, with documentation (reference the textbook page and section), and deliver the query to your Instructor via email.
+After the midterm exam only: If you are sure that the exam key is clearly wrong, then, within 24 hours after the key is posted, prepare a written explanation, with documentation (reference the textbook page and section), and deliver the query to your TA via email.
 Just one written inquiry, and no verbal inquiries, will be considered for each exam, from each student.
-All inquiries will be carefully considered, but discussion of inquiries and exam questions is done only at office hours and not by email.
+All inquiries will be carefully considered and forwarded to the course Instructor if they might be valid, but discussion of inquiries about exam questions is done only at office hours and not by email.